power solar panel on blue sky background,alternative clean green energy concept

 There are even remote options for your mobile devices or computers, so it really depends on your budget and your requirements when it comes to the display.

-Make sure you read the rating of solar inverters carefully – they are rated in terms of ‘DC input’ and ‘AC output’, so ensure you choose a system that suits your needs
+Make sure you read the rating of solar inverters carefully – they are rated in terms of ‘DC input’ and ‘AC output’, so ensure you choose a system that suits your needs.

 This is a very important point!
-Most grid-connected inverters usually last around 10-20 years, and (realistically), they should all last 10 years at an absolute minimum.
-Depending on the inverter, warranties usually last around 5-12 years with some extension options for an extra cost.
+Most grid-connected inverters usually last around 10-20 years, and (realistically) they should all last 10 years at an absolute minimum.
+Depending on the inverter, warranties usually last around 5-12 years, with some extension options for an extra cost.
 Take a look at the inverter you would like and its features, and weigh up the need for a longer warranty than what is offered – always remember, the longer the warranty, the more protection you have.

 This is a consideration if you are wanting to expand your solar system in the future.
 It is best to speak to a solar electrician regarding this, as what you require will really depend on a lot of differing factors (too many to list here!).